hendricius/the-sourdough-framework/README.md

 * [Read TL;DR version on your device](https://the-bread-code.io/book-tldr-print.pdf)
 * [Download TL;DR version for printing](https://the-bread-code.io/book-tldr-digital.pdf)

-For printing, we recommend using double-sided printing if your printer supports it.
-Else you have to print page by page and then flip them.
-You can use a stapler to bind the pages.
+We recommend using double-sided printing if your printer supports it.

 ## Online HTML version